What is a Cash or Surety Bond?

 What is a cash or surety bond?

-The accused hires a particular organization to charge the ransom money with such a surety.
-The certainty company will charge the accused a fee, usually 10% of the bail, in return for placing out all the $10,000.
+The accused hires a particular organization to charge the ransom with such a surety.
+The certainty company will charge the accused a fee, usually 10% of the bail, for placing out all the $10,000.
 Whenever the defendant appears injured, the bail company receives $15,000 from the court system, and the accused gets a part of his 10% prorated refund, less any bond formation corporation fees.

 What is a cash surety bond for jail?